5G Frame Structure

 - the active frame structure shapes latency, TDD behavior, and scheduling efficiency

-This is why engineers should not treat the frame structure as a spec-only topic.
+This is why the frame structure is not just a spec-only topic.
 It affects how the cell behaves in real throughput, mobility, and access scenarios.

 | Radio frame | 10 ms |